 Pick a Theme for Your Hikes

-A great way to discover new trails (and to keep your hikes interesting) is to pick a theme for your hikes, find all the local hikes that fit your theme and then tick them off one by one.
+A great way to discover new trails (and to keep your hikes interesting) is to pick a theme, find all the local hikes that fit your theme, then tick them off one by one.
 Some of the hikes will be popular busy ones, but lots are bound to be hidden gems with no crowds.
-Ideas to get you started: hikes to big trees, trails to waterfalls, hikes to lakes you can swim in, hiking up every single peak in one park, etc. (I actually started a project like this a few years ago: I wanted to hike to the top of every single mountain on Vancouver’s North Shore.
+Here are some hike theme ideas to get you started: hikes to big trees, trails to waterfalls, hikes to lakes you can swim in, hiking up every single peak in one park, etc. (I actually started a project like this a few years ago: I wanted to hike to the top of every single mountain on Vancouver’s North Shore.
 I didn’t make all the summits, but I did learn a lot about North Shore trails… and myself.)
 The best way to find all the hikes for your theme is to look at maps.
 For Canada I love the Backroad Mapbook series.
 For America I like DeLorme’s state specific atlases.